 - Curriculum Vitae in English

-- By providing a GMAT score of 600 Points or above, you can significantly increase your chance of admission (in this case an English proof is not necessary).
+- By providing a GMAT score of 600 points or above, you can significantly increase your chance of admission.
+In this case, proof of English proficiency is not necessary.

 |Applicants with a degree from a German university||15.4.-15.6.|

 |Applicants with a degree from a university abroad||15.4.-30.5.|

 |Grants||Students may be able to apply for BAföG (German citizens) or DAAD (non-EU citizens) grant.|